 Documentation and Error Handling but skip the stuff on Testing (pgs 175-179)

-Read through these reinforcing posts by Erik Trautman to help you answer the questions in the "Points to Ponder" section:
+- Read through these reinforcing posts by Erik Trautman to help you answer the questions in the “Learning Outcomes” section: